EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 How it works: Read the meter at check-in and check-out, multiply the difference by your unit rate, charge the guest.

-Pros: OFGEM-compliant if done correctly.
+Pros: Ofgem-compliant if done correctly.
 Transparent.
 Fair to both parties.

 Cons: Labour-intensive.
 Requires the owner or housekeeper to physically read the meter at the start and end of every stay.
 Disputes are common ("are you sure that's the right number?").
 Awkward to enforce if the guest leaves before payment is settled.